TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   Makefiles and code here are already set up to use that package from a development checkout in a sibling directory.

-- Titles and authors are only converted within captub, not using ltx2crossxml.
-This is done because we we need to generate the author's HTML strings for the TUGboat contents and lists pages anyway.
+- Titles and authors are converted entirely within captub, not using ltx2crossxml.
+This is done because we need to generate the author's HTML strings for the TUGboat contents and lists pages anyway.
 We specify this using the --rpi-is-xml option (in the Makefiles).

 - For simplicity in the Perl code, most of the conversions are line-oriented.
 So if the argument to a command in abs.tex or bbl.tex starts on one line and ends on another, it probably won't be recognized.
-Just edit the file to put it on one line.
+Edit the .tex file to put it on one line.

 - For the bibliography, no font changes or other html-level markup is used.
 It is plain (Unicode) text.
 The only special cases are making